AyhamB/demo/README.md

 # Getting Started
-This is a dockerized flast application, you need to have docker and docker-compose installed to run it
+This is a dockerized Flask application, you need to have docker and docker-compose installed to run it
 ## Prerequisites
 - **Docker**: Please follow the [official installation](https://docs.docker.com/compose/install/) guide
 - **Docker Compose**: Please follow the [official installation](https://docs.docker.com/get-docker/) guide